Edit

 Note

-• For information on the impact of policies on your tenant or the users in your tenant, refer to the feature documentation by using the link in the table.
+• Some features may not support user/group policies.
+In addition, polices for one app can have an impact on the entire tenant or users in your tenant.
+For more information, refer to the feature documentation by using the link in the table.

 • Only some features have the controls available for admins to provide users with the option to opt out.